Omowunmikamil/University-website/README.md

 Please ensure your contributions follow the project's coding standards and maintain consistency with existing styles.

 Contact
-If you have any questions or suggestions, feel free to reach out to the project maintainers at devteam@university.edu.
+If you have any questions or suggestions, feel free to reach out to the project maintainers at balikiskamil@gmail.com.

 Thank you for your interest in contributing to the University Website project!